carstennh/HabitatSampler/README.rst

 Community version and commercial support
 ----------------------------------------

 HaSa will be further developed under a community version located at `GitLab's habitat-sampler group <https://git.gfz-potsdam.de/habitat-sampler/HabitatSampler>`__.
-For commercial support the users should contact the `Helmholtz innovation lab - FernLab <https://fernlab.gfz-potsdam.de/fern-lab.html>`__.